 - Step 3: Cleaning the hair system

 - Step 4: Rinsing the hair system

 - Step 5: Shampoo and condition

-No matter you are a daily wearer or an extended hair wear, the adhesive resides will gradually build up on your system and get into your hair.
-In order to protect your hair system, the regular clean-up is recommended.
+No matter you are a daily wearer or extended hair wear, the adhesive that resides will gradually build up on your system and get into your hair.
+In order to protect your hair system, regular clean-up is recommended.

 Step 1: Removing the hairpiece tape

 Gently remove the hairpiece tape from the polyurethane areas of the hair system.

 Use your fingernail to scrape up the edge of the tape to start the peeling.

 Tips: Remove tape from lace areas will damage the system.

 Soak the hair system in the adhesive remover first for several hours will make it easier for peeling off.